6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 Tiny depressions or indentations on the surface of nails are referred to as pitting.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 Pitting isn’t as common among people with ankylosing spondylitis as it is with other types of spondyloarthritis, such as psoriatic arthritis.
-However, in rare cases, psoriasis can be found in people with ankylosing spondylitis.
+However, in rare cases, nail psoriasis can be found in people with ankylosing spondylitis.
 Pitting is caused by irritation or inflammation in the nail matrix, which is the point where your nails begin to grow from your skin.

 5. Slower Growth